jamesloper/blog/_posts/2020-12-03-meteor-deployments-without-mup.md

 <!--more-->

-### Updated for Meteor 2.3

-This guide was updated for Meteor 2.3, which upgrades Node to v14.
-I also fixed a few mistakes.
+> This guide was updated for Meteor 2.3 / Meteor 2.4, which upgraded Node to v14.
+Also added info on future upgrades.

-### Advantages of deploying manually
+## Advantages of deploying manually

 Quite a few good things come out of this.
-It goes without saying that familiarity with the inner workings with a magical tool such as meteor is a good thing.
+Also it goes without saying that familiarity with the inner workings with a magical tool such as meteor is a good thing.

-**Faster deployment.** Once your bundle is uploaded, the deployment is running in seconds
+- **Faster deployment.** Once your bundle is uploaded, the deployment is running in seconds

-**There is no longer an SSL error during deployment.** The error is a relic of a long-standing "code smell" from mup that I do not like.
+- **There is no longer an SSL error during deployment.** The error is a relic of a long-standing "code smell" from mup that I do not like.
 I believe the cause is that SSL support is handled by a separate docker container which becomes part of a docker network, and while that container is down, the certificate is gone.

-**You can replace the 500 error page that appears during deployments.** When you configure NGINX yourself, you don't have to worry about "stepping on toes".
+- **You can replace the 500 error page that appears during deployments.** When you configure NGINX yourself, you don't have to worry about "stepping on toes".

-**There is no need to author and maintain a docker image.** That's one less thing to worry about.
+- **There is no need to author and maintain a docker image.** That's one less thing to worry about.

-### Let's get started

-In this guide, you will:

-- Provision a new server with NGINX to forward requests to the correct port based on the requested domain and install Certbot to auto-renew certs.
-- Create the deployment scripts and environment files to be used from your laptop.
-- Run any number of meteor apps directly on the server, each one bound to a different port.
+In this guide, you will (1) Provision a new server with NGINX to forward requests to the correct port based on the requested domain and install Certbot to auto-renew certs.
+(2) Create the deployment scripts and environment files to be used from your laptop.
+(3) Run any number of meteor apps on the server, each one bound to a different port.

-### Provisioning from a blank server
+## Provisioning from a blank server

 For this guide, I used Ubuntu Server 20 on DigitalOcean.
 You'll want to have set up PEM key authentication in SSH, if you don't know how to, [check out this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04).
 And don't forget to create a non-root user to run your apps under.